Shakeskeyboarde/wurk/packages/werk/README_CUSTOM_COMMANDS.md

 - `getGitIsClean()`: Returns true if the workspace's git working tree is clean.
 Returns true outside of a Git repo.
 - `getGitHead()`: Gets the Git head commit hash.
 Returns undefined outside of a Git repo, if the `--git-head` global option is not set.
 - `getGitFromRevision()`: Gets the "from" revision which should be used for detecting changes.
 Returns undefined outside of a Git repo, if the `--git-from-revision` options is not set.
-- `getGitIsModified()`: Returns true if the workspace is not published.
+- `getIsModified()`: Returns true if the workspace is not published.
 Otherwise, it returns true if the workspace is part of a Git repo, and the diff of the "from" revision and the head commit is not empty.

 **Note:** If the workspace is not part of a Git repository, the workspace will read as clean and unmodified.